 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context.

-we took into account the Licensee's comments in response to the Preliminary View, namely that: Ofcom's 2010 research on offensive language did not specifically assess the word chinky as opposed to chink , and that the Scottish Executive
+we took into account the Licensee's comments in response to the Preliminary View, namely that: Ofcom's 2010 research on offensive language did not specifically assess the word chinky as opposed to chink , and that the Scottish

-report from 2005/6 did not consider possible regional variations in the acceptability of the use of the word chinky .
+Executive report from 2005/6 did not consider possible regional variations in the acceptability of the use of the word chinky .

 The 2010 research noted that where a word was considered to be discriminatory, but it had not received the same level of public disapproval as other racist words, some participants from across the UK considered it to be less offensive.
-For example, some
+For

-discriminatory as these words and should be treated in the same way even though it may not be as well known.
+was as discriminatory as these words and should be treated in the same way even though it may not be as well known.

 Ofcom considered it was likely that listeners throughout the UK would be of the view that the word chinky was a derogatory word and that the use of the word was therefore capable of causing offence and falling short of generally accepted

 standards, in particular to members of the Chinese community.